-The Company has reached joint collective bargaining agreements with the majority of its employee groups since the merger transaction in 2010 with only two groups remaining without combined collective bargaining agreements.
-We continue to negotiate for a joint flight attendant collective bargaining agreement and its technician and related employees are in the process of submitting a recent Company proposal for ratification by its membership.
+The Company has reached joint collective bargaining agreements with all but one of its employee groups since the merger transaction in 2010 with only the technicians remaining without a combined collective bargaining agreement.
+The Company has reached an agreement in principle with its technicians and related employees and is in the process of finalizing a tentative agreement and submitting it for ratification by the union's membership.
 The Company can provide no assurance that a successful or timely resolution of these labor negotiations will be achieved.